-BMS will conduct MCO enrollment process in accordance with 42 CFR §438.54.
-BMS, either directly or through its designee, will process all enrollments into the MCO.
-BMS will notify the

-MCO of such enrollments by means of a monthly enrollment roster report which explicitly identifies those additions who were not enrolled in the MCO during the previous month.
-The roster will be provided via secure File Transfer Protocol or electronic media, and will be delivered by BMS to the MCO as soon as possible following the MMIS cutoff date for the month, but not later than the last business day before the end of the month.
+The Department will conduct MCO enrollment process in accordance with 42 CFR §438.54.
+The Department, either directly or through its designee, will process all enrollments into the MCO.
+The Department will notify the MCO of such enrollments by means of a daily and monthly enrollment roster report which explicitly identifies those additions who were not enrolled in the MCO during the previous month.
+The roster will be provided via secure File Transfer Protocol (FTP) or electronic media, and will be delivered by the Department to the MCO as soon as possible following the MMIS cut-off date for the month, but not later than the last business day before the end of the month.

-4.3 Default Enrollee Assignment
+4.3 Enrollee Assignment